 You can also leave the temperature the same and instead, shorten the cooking time by 25 percent.
 For example, if your recipe calls for 60 minutes in the oven, check the food after 45 minutes instead.

 However, keep in mind, some convection ovens actually make a heat adjustment for you.
 That is, if you set a convection oven for 350ºF, it might actually set itself to 325ºF to compensate.
 So, check your manual before making adjustments.

 WHY IS IT TAKING LONGER THAN DESCRIBED TO BAKE?

-Over time the thermostat on ovens gets a little off causing some ovens to run hot and others to run cool.
+Over time, the thermostat on ovens gets a little off, causing some ovens to run hot and others to run cool.
 This is why recipes tend to say things like “10 to 15 minutes or until golden brown.”
-So, if it takes you longer than expected that’s fine, don’t worry about it, just keep baking until ready.
+So, if it takes you longer than expected, that’s fine.
+Just keep baking until ready.